calvuzs3/QDue/app/src/main/java/net/calvuz/qdue/ui/features/schedulepattern/INTEGRATION_GUIDE.md

 // Custom patterns integrate seamlessly with existing WorkScheduleRepository: workScheduleRepository.getWorkScheduleForDate(date)
     .thenAccept(workScheduleDay -> {
-        // WorkScheduleDay will include shifts from custom patterns
+        // WorkScheduleDay will include workShifts from custom patterns
         // if user has active UserScheduleAssignment
     });
 ```